vixus0/tartwm/readme.md

 Windows are assigned to tags, which can then be used to show/hide groups of windows.
 Windows can only belong to one tag, but multiple tags can be shown on screen at once.
+When resizing and moving, windows will only interact with other windows on their tag.
 By default, newly spawned windows are assigned to the first tag.

     tartwm tag [-w ID] name